MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 3. Fill in the information, and then select **Create**.

 There's no status as the backup is processing.
-When the backup is completed, you'll see the following message: "*The [backup name] backup was successfully created.*"
+When the backup is completed, the following message is displayed: "*The [backup name] backup was successfully created.*"

 ### Restore a manual backup
 You can only restore to sandbox environments.
 To restore to a production environment, first switch it to a sandbox environment.
 See [Switch an environment](switch-environment.md).